PriyaNavus/projects/README.md

 python -m spacy download en_core_web_md python -m spacy link en_core_web_md en
 ```
+In this configuration, Intents are classified by a linear SVM which gets optimized using a grid search.
+Named entity recognition and extraction are achieved by the conditional random field model.
+CRFs can be thought of as an undirected Markov chain where the time steps are words and the states are entity classes.
+Features of the words give probabilities to certain entity classes, as are transitions between neighbouring entity tags: the most likely set of tags is then calculated and returned.
+In addition, regular expression is also be used into intent classifier / entity extractor to simplify classification.<b>
 ### Train NLU model
 ### Call API of iexfinance & wxpy
 ### Try it out